Evidence Level

 4/5 Evidence Score

 Bovine collagen is hydrolyzed collagen sourced from cow hide, bone, and cartilage — the most widely-researched and most affordable collagen supplement type.
-It uniquely provides both Type I (skin, bone) and Type III (gut lining, blood vessels, organ structure) collagen — distinguishing it from marine collagen, which is almost exclusively Type I. The broader Type I + III profile makes bovine the more versatile choice for users wanting joint, gut, and skin support from a single product.
-Trials at 2.5-15 g/day for 8-24 weeks show measurable improvements in skin elasticity, joint comfort in mild osteoarthritis, and tendon support in active adults.
-Cost-per-gram is typically 30-50% lower than marine collagen, contributing to its dominance in retail collagen products (Vital Proteins, Ancient Nutrition, Sports Research).
-The honest framing: well-evidenced, well-tolerated, and cost-effective; the larger peptide size is mostly a marketing concern rather than a meaningful clinical limitation.
-Religious and dietary considerations (kosher, halal certifications) and concerns about cattle sourcing matter for some users.
+It uniquely provides both Type I (skin, bone) and Type III (gut lining, blood vessels, organ structure) collagen, distinguishing it from marine collagen which is almost exclusively Type I. The broader Type I + III profile makes bovine the more versatile choice for users wanting joint, gut, and skin support from a single product.
+Clinical doses are 2.5-15 g/day.
+Cost-per-gram is typically 30-50% lower than marine collagen, contributing to its dominance in retail collagen products.

 Benefits